Jane Austen, the Secret Radical

 List Price: $95

-Categories: Biography & Autobiography - Literary, Literary Criticism - European - English, Irish, Scottish, Welsh, Biography & Autobiography - Women
+Categories: Biography & Autobiography - Literary Figures, Literary Criticism - European - English, Irish, Scottish, Welsh, Biography & Autobiography - Women

 A brilliant, illuminating reassessment of the life and work of Jane Austen that makes clear how Austen has been misread for the past two centuries and that shows us how she intended her books to be read, revealing, as well, how subversive and daring--how truly radical--a writer she was.